-Hernias are typically found across the groin, stomach, belly button or on an abdominal surgical scar.
+Hernias sites are typically found across the groin, stomach, belly button or on an abdominal surgical scar.
 They are identified through the following categories:

-- Inguinal hernia: These are the most commonly diagnosed hernias, and they are a result of the intestines pushing through the abdominal wall.
+- Inguinal hernia: These are the most commonly diagnosed hernias, and they are a result of the intestines pushing through the muscle abdominal wall.
 The intestines usually push through the inguinal canal found within the groin.

-- Incisional hernia: This hernia happens after abdominal surgery.
+- Incisional hernia: This hernia complication happens after abdominal surgery.
 The intestines push past weak muscles, scarring or tissue.

 How Do You Know if You Have a Hernia?